Balasubramanian-pg/Agile-in-Power-BI/PowerBI-Practices/Challenges/0-10/Readme.md

-# *README: The Foundations of Order in the Data Deluge*
+# *The Foundations of Order in the Data Deluge*
-*—On Bottlenecks, Quality, and the Courage to Build Slowly Enough to Build Well*
+* — On Bottlenecks, Quality, and the Courage to Build Slowly Enough to Build Well*

 You are not drowning in data.
 You are drowning in *disorder*.
 The files before you—on access bottlenecks, data quality, ETL, validation, performance, modularity, versioning, environments, and deployment governance—are not technical appendices.
 They are the first principles of *epistemological hygiene* in an age of information chaos.